mitsuhiko/systemfd/README.md

 `cargo watch` otherwise.
 To see how to implement a server ready for systemfd see below.

-*This program was inspired by [catflap](https://github.com/passcod/catflap) but follows systemd semantics and supports multiple sockets.*

 ## Installation

 You can install a precompiled version of systemfd with curl to bash: